Decomposition of free cumulants: Lattices

 \unitlength=1mm \special{em.linewidth 0.5pt} \linethickness{0.5pt}

 \\

-Namely, the first partition contains a block $v_3=232$ and $d(v_3)=3>2=h(v_3)$ and thus condition (1) of Definition 3.1 does not hold.
-In the second partition, condition (1) does not hold for the block $v_2=2$ since the corresponding bridge $b(v_2)=3^2$ is of height $h(b(v_2))=3>2=h(v_2)$; moreover, the third block $v_3=2^2$ covers three singletons which are not of the same height, thus condition (2) does not hold, either. } \end{Example}
+Indeed, the first partition contains a block $v_3=232$ with $d(v_3)=3>2=h(v_3)$, and thus condition (1) of Definition 3.1 does not hold.
+In the second partition, condition (1) fails for the block $v_2=2$ since the corresponding bridge $b(v_2)=3^2$ has height $h(b(v_2))=3>2=h(v_2)$; moreover, the third block $v_3=2^2$ is the nearest outer block of three singletons which are not of the same height, so condition (2) does not hold. } \end{Example}